aio-libs/aiohttp/docs/client_reference.rst

       :return: *BODY* as *JSON* data parsed by *loads* parameter or ``None`` if *BODY* is empty or contains white-spaces only.

+    .. attribute:: request_info

+       A namedtuple with request URL and headers from :class:`ClientRequest` object.

 ClientWebSocketResponse
 -----------------------